achrafjbr/Awrad/README.md

 ## 🚀 Getting Started

-- Awrad app it's helps people to read some awrads it's contains Categories and each one of it contains a lot of awrads (Quotes) belong to certain category.
+- Awrad app it's helps people to read some awrads it's contains Categories and each one of it contains a lot of awrads (Quotes) belong to certain category .
+- It's has a simple dasboard that allows the admin add Categories and Awrads .

 ## 🤳 Screens